Regional Board Members

 DIRECTOR – AREA 4b

-JULIANNE JAMES
+JULIANNE BORNE

 Julianne holds a Bachelor’s degree in Secondary English Education, a Master’s degree in Dyslexia Therapy, and an Education Specialist degree in Psychometry.
 Julianne is a Certified Academic Language Therapist (CALT) and academic coach at Hoover Learning Group in Brentwood.
 She is passionate about helping students build confidence and teaching them to read using a variety of multisensory methods.